Charles Banner, Baron Banner: Political career

 Nominated by Prime Minister Rishi Sunak, Banner was created a life peer on 6 March 2024 as Baron Banner, of Barnt Green in the County of Worcestershire.
 He was introduced to the House of Lords as a Conservative peer on 18 March.
 He gave his maiden speech on 19 April 2024 on the subject of the impact of environmental regulations on development.
-His subsequent spoken contributions in the House of Lords have focused on planning & infrastructure, the environment, justice & the constitution, defence and foreign policy.
+His subsequent spoken contributions in the House of Lords have focused on planning and infrastructure, the environment, justice and the constitution, defence and foreign policy.
 He is an advocate of expanding the United Kingdom's independent nuclear deterrent.

 In March 2024, Banner was appointed by the government to lead an independent review into national infrastructure projects to streamline their procedure and cut down legal challenges.
 The Banner Review's report was published in October 2024, alongside a Government 'Call For Evidence' paper.
 In January 2025, Prime Minister Keir Starmer announced that the Government would give effect to the Banner Review's recommendations.
 The Planning and Infrastructure Bill, presented to the UK Parliament in March 2025, contained provisions to give legislative force to Banner's recommendations.

-In January 2025, he spoke out in defence of Attorney General Richard Hermer KC, who had been criticised in the conservative media for having previously represented clients such as Gerry Adams and Shamina Begum, citing the 'cab rank rule' of the independent bar in the UK as playing a critical role in ensuring equality before the law.
+In January 2025, he spoke out in defence of Attorney General Richard Hermer, who had been criticised in the conservative media for having previously represented clients such as Gerry Adams and Shamina Begum, citing the "cab rank rule" of the independent bar in the UK as playing a critical role in ensuring equality before the law.

 In April 2025, he was one of 21 UK Parliamentarians sanctioned by Russia in response to their support for sanctioned Russian state assets to be given to Ukraine as a down-payment for reparations owed for the invasion of Ukraine.

 In June 2025, Banner and former UK Supreme Court President Baroness Hale of Richmond tabled an amendment to the Children's Wellbeing and Schools Bill to incorporate the United Nations Convention on the Rights of the Child into domestic English law.

 Personal life

 Banner is a Patron of the Restart Foundation (a charity focused upon improving mental health in Ukraine), a Trustee of Prism the Gift Fund (a facilitator for charitable giving), and a supporter of Sir Brian May's animal-welfare and nature-conservation organisation Save Me.

+He has run 11 London Marathons and has climbed several mountains including two of the Seven Summits.

 He is a rock music enthusiast and advocate of live music venues.